crtclmmnt/crtclmmnt.github.io/index.md

   </div>
 </div>

 A meditation practice can make you more present, patient, and disciplined.
 It can make you less reactive, distracted, and confused.
-It gives you clarity to see the world without judgement or bias, and helps you reconnect with your role in the world’s ecology.
+It gives you clarity to see the world without judgement or bias, and it can help you reconnect with your role in the world’s ecology.
+But it only works if you learn the technique and commit to the practice.

 Whether you’re a long time organizer or fresh on the scene, a meditation practice can help sustain you and make you more effective as you show up for your community.